brainlife/docs/docs/apps/register.md

 If you have access to your own computing resources, you can register personal resources and run your App there to test.
 Please read [registering resource page](/resources/register.md) for more detail.
 Please keep in mind that, on personal resources, only you can run enabled Apps on those resources.
 To allow other users to run your App, you will need to enable it on Brainlife's shared resources.

-Once your App is enabled on various resources, you should see them listed under resource table inside the App details page.
+Once your App is enabled on various resources, you should be able to see them listed under computing resources section in the App details page.

 ![resources](/img/app.resources.png)